dechamps/FlexASIO/BACKENDS.md

 seen as two separate backends entirely.

-In *shared* mode, WASAPI behaves similarly to MME and DirectSound, in that the audio goes through most of the normal Windows audio pipeline.
-Indeed, in modern versions of Windows, MME and DirectSound are just thin wrappers implemented on top of WASAPI.
+In *shared* mode, WASAPI behaves similarly to MME and DirectSound, in that the audio goes through the normal Windows audio processing pipeline, including mixing and APOs.
+Indeed, in modern versions of Windows, MME and DirectSound are just thin wrappers implemented on top of WASAPI Shared.
 For this reason it is reasonable to assume that this mode will provide the best possible latency for a shared backend.

-In *exclusive* mode, WASAPI behaves completely differently and bypasses the entirety of the Windows audio pipeline, including mixing and APOs.
-As a result, PortAudio has a direct path to the audio hardware driver, which makes for an ideal setup for low latency operation - latencies in the single-digit milliseconds have been observed.
+In *exclusive* mode, WASAPI behaves completely differently and bypasses the entirety of the Windows audio pipeline.
+As a result, PortAudio has a nearly direct path to the audio hardware driver, which makes for an ideal setup for low latency operation - latencies in the single-digit milliseconds have been observed.
 The lack of APOs in the signal path can also be helpful in applications where fidelity to the original signal is of the utmost importance, and in fact, this mode can be used for "bit-perfect" operation.
 However, since mixing is bypassed, other applications cannot use the audio device at the same time.

 In both modes, the latency numbers reported by WASAPI appear to be more reliable than other backends.